APogue/APogue.github.io/_includes/UCLA-administrative-sections/section-1.md

 There seems to be a divergence in rhetoric between SJP and JVP when it comes to the definition of a “free Palestine.”
 To reiterate, SJP promotes the phrasing “From the River to the Sea, Palestine Will be Free.”
 JVP takes what looks like a settlement
-“anti-expansionist” into “historic Palestine” position.
+“anti-expansionist” into “historic Palestine” position (cannot be explicitly confirmed).

 ### Hillel and Chabad House support the Jewish and Israeli student community
 Jewish organizations with the largest presence at UCLA are [Hillel at UCLA](https://www.uclahillel.org/about) and [Chabad House at UCLA](https://www.chabaducla.com/).